TimeTravelPenguin/Everyone-is-John-Tracker/README.md

  A tracking tool for the "Everyone is John" roleplaying game

 ## Game rules
-For an extensive list of game rules, [check them out here](https://rulebook.io/games/everyone-is-john/rules/)
+For an extensive list of game rules as well a more in-depth guide on how to play, [check out the rulebook here](https://rulebook.io/games/everyone-is-john/rules/).

 You play a man named John.
 On player is the Game Master and all else are voices in John's head.
 Each tern you bet "Willpoints" to take control.
 Each voice has multiple skills and one obsession.